bss-aero/bss-aero.github.io/index.md

 We are not limited to _software_ projects, but anything related to aerospace engineering, for example you can document the development of your CAD files for a drone, share it with the comunity, get feedback, contribute to others ideas etc.

-We want to be a more _maker_ community, so we encourage everyone to get handson the projects, as we believe that prototyping and testing is the _engineering_ way of going on.
+We want to be a more _maker_ community, so we encourage everyone to get hands-on, as we believe that prototyping and testing is the _engineering_ way of going on.

 You can check out our main ideas on our _[Creation Manifesto](/manifesto.pdf)_.